upgle/jekyll-test/_posts/2015-05-10-2validation.md

 		}
 	});

-Note that when validation fails, we pass the `Validator` instance to the Blueirect using the `withErrors` method.
+Note that when validation fails, we pass the `Validator` instance to the Redirect using the `withErrors` method.
 This method will flash the error messages to the session so that they are available on the next request.

 However, notice that we do not have to explicitly bind the error messages to the view in our GET route.
 This is because Laravel will always check for errors in the session data, and automatically bind them to the view if they are available. **So, it is important to note that an `$errors` variable will always be available in all of your views, on every request**, allowing you to conveniently assume the `$errors` variable is always defined and can be safely used.
 The `$errors` variable will be an instance of `MessageBag`.